 After checking everything, the project team trains the client on proper usage and maintenance of the warehouse.
 This considerably improves the lifetime of the warehouse.

-After the training is complete, the owner then takes occupancy of the building.
+After the training is complete, the owner takes occupancy of the building.
 The warehouse warranty is active during this stage, and the owner has enough time to assess the systems and equipment installed.

 Project closeout is the last stage of construction.
 The project team reviews the contract and ensures any legal burdens are taken care of.
 This would be a good time for the builders to perform a post-project review and identify things they need to improve on in upcoming projects.